isomerpages/moe-deyisec/_departments/Humanities.md

 <td rowspan="1" colspan="1">
 <p><strong>Scarce City Learning Journey to National Gallery (for Sec 3 Geography students)</strong>
 <br>Scarce City is an exhibition that blends immersive theatre with interactive
+gameplay.</p>
+<p></p>
-gameplay.
-Through this engaging experience, Secondary 3 Geography students explored the importance of sustainable development and reflected on how they can make informed decisions to support environmental conservation.</p>
+<p>Through this engaging experience, Secondary 3 Geography students explored
+the importance of sustainable development and reflected on how they can make informed decisions to support environmental conservation.</p>
 </td>
 </tr>
 <tr>